jeskodes/milestone-project-1-jesk/README.md

 ##### The [W3C Markup Validation Service](https://validator.w3.org/#validate_by_input) was use to validate the html.

-##### There were 5 warnings and 21 errors on index.html file.
+There were 5 warnings and 21 errors on index.html file.

-##### These warnings were all *The document is not mappable to XML 1.0 due to two consecutive hyphens in a comment*, and were because I had used the BEM (Bock, Element, Modifier) naming conventions for classes, e.g. `class="workshop--section"`.
+These warnings were all *The document is not mappable to XML 1.0 due to two consecutive hyphens in a comment*, and were because I had used the BEM (Bock, Element, Modifier) naming conventions for classes, e.g. `class="workshop--section"`.
 I'm still grasping the syntax of the naming conventions, but had followed the guidance on [CSS Tricks](https://css-tricks.com/bem-101/).
 Having checked stack overflow I realised that the classes were in bits of code that I had commented out, and this was the cause of the warnings.
 I deleted the commented out code and fixed these warnings.

 ##### The errors included:
 - Had not removed `type=button` in carousel when removed `buttons`.
 - Stray end tag.
 - Unclosed element.
 - Space in the path of a img src.
 - *The element button must not appear as a descendant of the a element.*
+- *The frameborder attribute on the iframe element is obsolete.
+Use CSS instead.*

 ##### Fixes:

 - I changed the names of the jpg files with spaces in their names and updated the html.
 - I deleted unusued commented out code that was not needed.
 - I closed the element without a closing tag.

  ##### The error with the `a` tag wrapping a `<button>` element was in the workshops cards section: